tiobe/tics-github-action/README.md

 > [!IMPORTANT]
 > `Purpose:`             Qualification of code changes
 > `Recommended Events:`  Pull request or commit to a feature/bugfix branch
-> `Usage:`               To be used as a separate action (not together with TICS Client)
+> `Usage:`               To be used as a separate action (not together with TICSQServer)

 The default mode to run is [TICS Client](https://ticsdocumentation.tiobe.com/latest/docs/#doc=user/enduser.html).
 In this mode, the commit or pull request will be evaluated.
 The `Quality Gate` determines whether the commit or pull request qualifies for delivery.
 The quality gate and measurement results are reported in your action summary and optionally the pull request can be decorated.